kristi-sara/interaction-data-workshop/_episodes/03-ixodes-whole-dataset.md

 We are interested in finding all of the records in the interactions.csv dataset that deal with *Ixodes* and we are interested in reducing the size of the data so it is easier to manage.
 One quick way to do this is via the Shell.

-1 - How many records are in the GloBI dataset (interactions.csv-snapshot version).
-Its a lot!
+1 - How many records are in the GloBI dataset.
+It is a lot!
 > wc -l interactions.csv

 2 - One of the first things we might want to do is trim the dataset to only those taxa we are interested in analysing.
 In this case, we will look for all *Ixodes* records.
 Extract and make a file of only the Ixodes records using Globi_Ixodes_Data.sh script.
 This will help reduce the size of the dataset so we can use R for our analysis.
 The shell script will take ~ 4 minutes and 12 seconds to complete!